 Let’s say you manufacture crane hooks and you design them with a CAD tool, hopefully from your web browser directly on the cloud.
 Do you know how many tons the hook can withstand?
-If you use CAE after CAD, you can tell.
+If you use the CAD-CAE combo, you can tell.

 Or maybe you have designed a teapot from scratch.
 Do you know the temperature of the handle when the pot is filled with boiling water?